Picking Winners in Daily Fantasy Sports Using Integer Programming: Introduction

-The similarity between picking winners and these covering problems has important implications.
-The objective functions in these covering problems are submodular and maximizing them is known to be NP-hard \citep{karp1998nphard}.
-The same holds for the picking winners problem.
-The submodular property is important because it means that one has a lower bound on the performance of a greedy solution \citep{nemhauser1978analysis}.
-This fact, plus the simplicity with which one can calculate greedy solutions, motivates us to use a greedy approach to pick winning entries.
-The similarities between picking winners and these covering problems suggest that we could directly use a greedy solution to pick the entries.
-However there are some key differences between the problems which complicate this approach.
-In the covering problems, at each iteration of the greedy approach one simply chooses the entry (a subset, sensor, document, or seed user) from a ground set which maximizes the marginal gain in the objective function.
-However, we will focus on the situation where the entries must be constructed from constrained resources and cannot simply be chosen from a ground set.
+In \cite{Hunter} it was shown that the general picking winners problem is NP-hard.
+Nevertheless, it has a non-negative, non-decreasing, and submodular objective function{,} which implies that a greedy solution has strong performance guarantees.
+Naturally then, these results motivate using a greedy approach to solve the picking winners problem.
+However, \cite{Hunter} focuses on the scenario where at each iteration of the greedy approach one simply chooses the entry (for instance, a start-up company) from a particular ground set {that} maximizes the marginal gain in the objective function.
+In this study, we will focus on the situation where the entries must be constructed from constrained resources and cannot simply be chosen from a ground set.
 Our problem is closely related to the problem of maximizing a stochastic monotone submodular function with respect to a matroid constraint \citep{asadpour2015maximizing}.
 However in our case the objective function is the probability of at least one entry winning, which many times lacks a closed form expression.
-Therefore, we cannot even evaluate the exact objective function for a set of entries, which will prevent us from directly applying the greedy approach.
+Therefore, we cannot even evaluate the objective function for a set of entries, which will prevent us from directly applying the greedy approach.

-To overcome these challenges, we develop a greedy integer programming formulation for constructing entries from constrained resources for winner-take-all type contests.
+To overcome these challenges, we develop a greedy {approach} for constructing entries from constrained resources for top-heavy contests{, where at each step in the greedy approach we solve an integer programming problem}.
 Our approach is fairly general and can be applied to a variety of problems.
-To demonstrate the effectiveness of our greedy integer programming formulation, we use it to construct entries for daily fantasy sports competitions.
-We were able to perform exceptionally well in these contests using our greedy integer programming formulation across multiple sports.
+To demonstrate the effectiveness of our approach, we use it to construct entries for daily fantasy sports competitions.
+We were able to perform exceptionally well in these contests across multiple sports.
 To provide more context for our results, we next present a brief overview of the structure of daily fantasy sports contests.